flpfar/tic-tac-toe/README.md

 ## Getting started

 ### Prerequisites
-- To run this project, you must have Ruby installed in your computer.
+- To run this project, you must have Ruby installed (you can get it [here](https://www.ruby-lang.org/pt/documentation/installation/)).

 ### Setup
 - Clone this repository to your local machine or download the files.